Sholto Henry MacLellan, 8th Lord Kirkcudbright: Public Life

-Similarly, in July 1817, Lord Kirkcudbright and his servant, J. Watts, were charged with assaulting a Mr. John Penning in Marlborough Street.
-Penning opposed Lord Kirkcudbright's removal of furniture without paying rent.
-McClellan threatened Penning with a pistol, and Watts challenged him to a fight.
-Eventually, an agreement was reached, and the case was discharged after Lord Kirkcudbright posted bail.
+In July 1817, Lord Kirkcudbright and his servant, J. Watts, were charged with assaulting John Penning in Marlborough Street.
+The dispute arose when Penning objected to the removal of furniture from rented premises before rent had been paid.
+Newspaper reports stated that Lord Kirkcudbright threatened Penning with a pistol and that Watts challenged him to fight.
+After an agreement had been reached between the parties, the magistrates discharged the case upon Lord Kirkcudbright entering into bail.

-In April 1825, Lord Kirkcudbright appeared before the magistrates for breaking two panes of glass in Mrs. Kilner's drawing-room window, adjacent to his house.
-He explained his action as a response to what he perceived as impertinent looks from Mrs. Kilner's sons.
-Lord Kirkcudbright agreed to pay 12 shillings in damages and 4 shillings in costs after the magistrates intervened.
+In April 1825, Lord Kirkcudbright appeared before magistrates after breaking two panes of glass in the drawing-room window of Mrs Kilner's adjoining house.
+He stated that he had acted because of what he considered impertinent looks from Mrs Kilner's sons.
+The matter was settled after he agreed to pay 12 shillings in damages and 4 shillings in costs.